 Conditional acceptance is conferred until completion of the following:

-- Students must also return the Reservation Form along with required signed documents that they will receive in their SON acceptance packet by the indicated deadline.
+- Students must also return the Reservation Form along with required signed documents that they will receive in their School of Nursing acceptance packet by the indicated deadline.

 - The background check, drug screen, and immunization package described in that packet must also be purchased and the required documents uploaded and approved by the indicated deadline.